-There are two important reasons for selecting an establishment, independent escrow firm, an attorney, or an escrow officer with a bank, S & L, or title insurance company.
+There are two important reasons for selecting an establishment, independent escrow firm, an attorney, or an escrow officer with a bank, Savings & Loan or title insurance company.
 One is that the real estate transaction requires a tremendous amount of technical experience and knowledge to handle smoothly.
 The other is that the escrow holder will generally be responsible for safeguarding and properly distributing the purchase price.

-Escrow Officers with established firms generally are experienced and trained in real estate procedures, title insurance, taxes, deeds and insurance.
+Escrow officers with established firms are experienced and trained in real estate procedures, title insurance, taxes, deeds and insurance.

 An escrow officer must remain completely impartial throughout the entire escrow process.
 He or she will normally adopt a courteous, but rather formal manner when dealing with parties to the escrow, keeping conversation to the matters at hand in the escrow.
 This formal behavior is meant for the benefit of all concerned, since the escrow officer must follow the instructions of both parties without bias.